 For the price tag under $1,000, the Power 955i is a steal.
-This is among the best treadmills you can get under the cost line, not only it can cater to basic users such as average members of a family, it can serve even the stauncher athletes.
+This is among the best treadmills you can get, not only it can cater to basic users such as average members of a family, it can serve even the stauncher athletes.
 If you have the budget to take care of it, make sure the name’s on your list for consideration!

 ProForm ZT8 Treadmill

 |Quality:||(4.5 / 5)|

 If you walk into retailers anywhere in the United States and some countries abroad, you probably would be able to find the ZT8 at the higher-priced section of the store.
 It is quite a popular treadmill, and not without a reason: It gives off everything you could reasonably expect from a machine that goes for around $700-$900.

 The frame, as always, is made from high-quality steel that works and weaves together to form a hardened body that could take a weight up to 300 lbs.
 For the $200 reduction in price compared to the former Power 955i, it is to be expected that the durability of the machine would be reduced to conform.
 But since the maximum weight just falls into line with the average bearing of treadmills of the same price range, ProForm has somewhat done a pretty good job of balancing between price and quality.

 At the core of its being, the ZT8 has a 2.75 continuous horsepower motor – a capable drive for the price, not outstanding nor too deplorable for such a treadmill.
 It can do the heavy work of pulling the belt to 12 mph just fine, which is everything an average runner need for even an intensive workout plan.